IncredibleLego/GoPong/README.md

 - Insert menu selection and button press audio, pauseaudio, menu music?

+## PERFORMANCE:

+- Create a static image for background (ex the net or the title) to avoid drawing it in every frame

 ## ROADMAP:

 - When changing scale, the new scales must be rounded to the nearest 10 (done like optionscene.go row 55)